Edmund Kemper: Mary Ann Pesce and Anita Luchessa

 On May 7, 1972, Kemper was driving in Berkeley when he picked up two 18-year-old hitchhiking students from Fresno State University, Mary Ann Pesce and Anita Mary Luchessa, who were trying to visit friends at Stanford University.
 After driving for an hour, he managed to reach a secluded wooded area near Alameda, with which he was familiar from his work at the Highway Department, without alerting his passengers that he had changed directions from where they wanted to go.
-It was there that he handcuffed Pesce and locked Luchessa in the trunk, then stabbed and strangled Pesce to death, subsequently killing Luchessa in a similar manner.
-Kemper later confessed that while handcuffing Pesce, he "brushed the back of his hand against one of her breasts and it embarrassed him", adding that he said, "'Whoops, I'm sorry' or something like that" after grazing her breast, despite murdering her minutes later.
+He then handcuffed Pesce and locked Luchessa in the trunk, then stabbed and strangled Pesce to death, subsequently killing Luchessa in a similar manner.
+Kemper later confessed that while handcuffing Pesce, he "brushed the back of his hand against one of her breasts and it embarrassed him", adding that he said, Whoops, I'm sorry' or something like that" after grazing her breast, despite murdering her minutes later.
 He also noted that he chose the women because they seemed upper middle class, "of a better class of people than the scroungy, messy, dirty, smelly, hippy types I wasn't at all interested in."

 Kemper put both of the women's bodies in the trunk of his car and returned to his apartment.
 He was stopped on the way by a police officer for having a broken taillight, but the officer did not detect the corpses in the car.
 Kemper's roommate was not at home, so he took the bodies into his apartment, where he photographed and had sexual intercourse with the naked corpses before dismembering them.
 He then put the body parts into plastic bags, which he later abandoned near Loma Prieta Mountain.
 Before disposing of Pesce's and Luchessa's severed heads in a ravine, Kemper engaged in oral sex (irrumatio) with both of them.
 In August of that year, Pesce's skull was found on Loma Prieta Mountain.
 An extensive search failed to turn up the rest of Pesce's remains or a trace of Luchessa.